Karachi–Peshawar Line: Mergers & expansion

-In 1870, the Scinde, Punjab & Delhi Railway was formed from the incorporation of the Scinde Railway, Indus Steam Flotilla, Punjab Railway and Delhi Railway companies in order to increase efficiency of passenger and cargo transport between Sindh and Punjab.
+In 1870, the Scinde, Punjab & Delhi Railway was formed from the incorporation of the Scinde Railway, Indus Steam Flotilla, Punjab Railway and Delhi Railway companies to increase the efficiency of passenger and cargo transport between Sindh and Punjab.
 However, the rail gap between Kotri and Multan was considered a hassle as the Indus River and Sutlej River were major obstacles to cross at the time.
-In 1871, the Indus Valley State Railway was inaugurated and construction began on extending the railway line from Multan south towards Bahawalpur (crossing the Sutlej River) and on wards to Rohri.
+In 1871, the Indus Valley State Railway was inaugurated and construction began on extending the railway line from Multan south towards Bahawalpur (crossing the Sutlej River) and onwards to Rohri.
 In 1876, the Punjab Northern State Railway was constructed between Lahore and Peshawar and in 1883 the Attock Bridge over the Indus River was opened.
 In 1878, the Empress Bridge over the Sutlej River was opened and in 1879 the Indus Valley State Railway reached Rohri.
 From Rohri, a steam ferry would transport eight rail carriages at a time across the Indus between Rohri and Sukkur.
 This was found to be cumbersome and time-consuming.
 In 1889, the Lansdowne Bridge between Rohri and Sukkar was opened and in 1893, work on the Kotri Bridge commenced.
 It was only in 1900 that the section between Rohri and Kotri was completed.
 In 1885, all the companies were merged to form the North Western State Railway.

 ML-1 upgrade

-Since 2015 there has been a plan to expand and reconstruct the ML-1 main line, funded by Chinese loans, as part of the China–Pakistan Economic Corridor.
+Since 2015 plans were drawn to expand and reconstruct the ML-1 main line, funded by Chinese loans, as part of the China–Pakistan Economic Corridor.
 The plan involves doubling the track from Karachi to Peshawar, providing grade separation, as well as communications-based train control.

 The first phase is expected to cost of US$3.65 billion.
 In June 2016, China and Pakistan unveiled plans for the second phase of the project, with a total cost of US$8.2 billion for both phases of the project.

 The first phase was expected to be completed by December 2017, with the second phase expected to be completed in 2021.
-The project has been delayed for years, with reports in January 2022 suggesting that there was o funding plan in place and China also reluctant to provide capital.
+The project has been delayed for years, with reports in January 2022 suggesting that there was no funding plan in place and China also reluctant to provide capital.
 As of 2023 the upgrade project has not been initiated.